pkb/obsidian-extensions-list/plugins/dashboard-navigator.md

   - Total folders,
   - Vault pie chart of notes and other file formats.

-- **Recent files by type**: Easily access your most frequently used files, categorized for quick reference.
+- **Recent files by type**: Easily access your recently created or modified files, categorized for quick reference.
 Save time searching and keep important notes readily available.

+- **Recently opened files**: Quickly access your recently opened files.
+To see a file in the list, simply close its tab or open another file.

 ![Dashboard navigator for Obsidian - search](https://raw.githubusercontent.com/drbap/dashboard-navigator-for-obsidian/HEAD/images/dn_navigator_01.png)